The Hermitage — Murrells Inlet, South Carolina

 SC Picture Project | Georgetown County | The Hermitage

-The Hermitage in Murrells Inlet, built circa 1848, was originally the summer home of rice planter and Methodist minister James Lynch Belin (pronounced Blane).
-At some point Belin conveyed the home and his rice plantation – called Wachesaw Plantation – to his nephew, Dr. Allard Belin Flagg.
+The Hermitage in Murrells Inlet, constructed in 1849, was originally the summer home of rice planter and Methodist minister James Lynch Belin (pronounced Blane).
+At some point, Belin conveyed the home and his rice plantation – called Wachesaw – to his nephew, Dr. Allard Belin Flagg.
 Nearby Belin Memorial United Methodist Church is named for the minister and was built on another of his properties, Cedar Hill, which he bequeathed to the Methodist church.

 The Legend of Alice